 Examination of a myofiber at high magnification shows that it is composed of many parallel myofibrils.
-The A and I bands and Z lines are visible in the myofibrils.
+The A and I bands, and Z lines are visible in the myofibrils.
 The unit between two Z lines is known as the sarcomere.
-The myofibrils consist of repeating of strings sarcomeres.
-The sarcomeres adjacent in myofibrils tend to be located in parallel, resulting in the overall crossstriations of the myofibers.
-It is also possible in some cases to distinguish a less-stained region in the middle of the A-bands, known as the H-band (Hensen's band).
+The myofibrils consist of repeating strings of sarcomeres.
+The sarcomeres in adjacent myofibrils tend to be

 The sarcomeres form the basic contractile units of the fibers.